How It Works

 Chances of Placement Guide

-While searching for ISEP Exchange sites, it is important to check each program’s chances of placement.
 Use this guide below to understand the differences of placement.

-Chances of Placement | Description |
+Chances of Placement Description

-Guaranteed | This site can accept all students that apply and meet the minimum eligibility requirements.
-All ISEP Direct programs offer guaranteed placement for students who meet the eligibility requirements. |
+Guaranteed This site can accept all students that apply and meet the minimum eligibility requirements.
+All ISEP Direct programs offer guaranteed placement for students who meet the eligibility requirements.

-Excellent | This site usually has more spots available than the number of applicants applying.
-Some of these sites might be available after the priority deadline. |
+Excellent This site usually has more spots available than the number of applicants applying.
+Some of these sites might be available after the priority deadline.

-Good | This site can accommodate most of the applicants requesting it.
-ISEP Exchange applicants should list at least one site with a ‘good’ or ‘excellent’ chance of placement on their program list.
-Some of these sites might be available after the priority deadline. |
+Good This site can accommodate most of the applicants requesting it.
+ISEP Exchange applicants should list one to two sites with a ‘good’ or ‘excellent’ chance of placement on their program list.
+Some of these sites might be available after the priority deadline.

-Fair | This site can usually accommodate about half of the applicants requesting it.
-ISEP recommends that students listing “Fair” chance of placement sites on their application list at least three sites on their application, preferably some with a “Good” or better chance of placement. |
+Fair This site can usually accommodate about half of the applicants requesting it.
+ISEP recommends that students listing “Fair” chance of placement sites on their application list at least three sites on their application, with one to two sites that have a ‘good’ or ‘excellent’ chance of placement.

-Limited | This site usually cannot accommodate all the applicants that request it.
-Many applicants might be placed at an alternative choice or asked to consider other options.
-If applying to a site with a ‘limited’ chance of placement, ISEP suggests that students list a minimum of 3-5 sites, at least one of which has a ‘good’ or ‘excellent’ chance of placement. |
+Limited This site usually cannot accommodate all the applicants that request it.
+Many applicants will be placed at an alternative choice or asked to consider other options.
+If applying to a site with a ‘limited’ chance of placement, ISEP suggests that students list a minimum of 3-5 sites, with one to two sites that have a ‘good’ or ‘excellent’ chance of placement.

-Most Competitive | This site is one of the most requested for ISEP Exchange and only has a few spots for applicants.
-Student may apply to only one site marked most competitive, and it must be listed as the first choice on their application. |
+Most Competitive This site is one of the most requested for ISEP Exchange and only has a few spots for applicants.
+Student may apply to only one site marked most competitive, and it must be listed as the first choice on their application.
+Students should consider adding additional options with better chances of placement to make their application more flexible.

 Our Promise